NetXMS

 FAQ

-Yes, Zabbix can be used for cloud monitoring.
-It supports various cloud platforms, including Amazon Web Services (AWS) and Microsoft Azure.
+Yes, Zabbix supports monitoring of cloud services, including Amazon Web Services (AWS) and Microsoft Azure.

 What is Zabbix?

-Zabbix is an open-source monitoring software tool used for tracking, recording, and monitoring the performance and availability of servers, network devices, and other IT components.
-It is designed to provide real-time monitoring and issue detection, allowing administrators to take proactive measures to prevent downtime and ensure optimal system performance.
+Zabbix is an open-source monitoring software tool used for tracking, recording, and monitoring the performance and availability of network servers, devices, and services.
+It provides a comprehensive solution for monitoring and logging, enabling administrators to identify potential issues before they become incidents.

 Main Features